xexyl/sgit/README.md

-This was a stylistic choice but it allows one to quote (which is probably always preferable) the option arg to pass more than one option instead of having to use `sgit -o` more than once though you can certainly use the option more than once.
+This was a stylistic choice but it allows one to quote (which is probably always preferable) the option arg to pass more than one option instead of having to use `sgit -o` more than once though you can certainly use the option more than once (and it's generally preferable as there are cases where it is problematic to not).
 If there's a need for a space then you must quote it.
-Note that not all options to `sed` have been tested.
+Note that not all options to `sed` have been tested: not only with using only one `-o` but not every option of `sed` has been tested at all.

 By default it does **in-place editing and it does NOT backup files**.
 If you wish to not edit the file in place (see [examples](#examples) later in this